How do you clean reusable sanitary pads?

 If these products were talked about at school I would have suffered a lot less.
 Thank you team cheeky" Jane Dec 2021 Trustpilot

-Our reusable pads can be worn as soon as they drop through your postbox BUT they will gain absorbency over the first 3 to 4 washes so will get better and better.
+No, you don't need to prewash reusable pads.
+They can be worn as soon as they drop through your postbox.
+However they will gain absorbency over the first 3 to 4 washes so will get more and more absorbent.

-Patterned side towards your pants and plain side towards your body.
+When you receive your pads, popper them into your pants as you would have stuck a disposable in and go about your business!
+The patterned side goes towards your pants and plain side towards your body.
 We recommend a tight fitting pair of pants with a bit of lycra to keep everything snug and close.

 I find this quite satisfying.
 TMI?